General Tournament Information

 The games are played in "rounds."
 When all the games in a round are finished, the Tournament Director makes pairings for the next round.
 Your opponent in each round is someone whose score is the same as yours or very near the same.
 Tournaments will be five rounds unless player attendance is low enough to require fewer rounds.
 The Tournament Director will announce the exact number of rounds for each Division at the start of the tournament.
 Whoever has the highest score after all the rounds is the winner.

 About 9am the Tournament Director will briefly explain the rules and make pairings for everybody's first round at about 9:30.
 You play one game with that person and then report to the Tournament Director whether you won, drew or lost.
 You score 1 point for a win, 1/2 point for a draw and 0 for a loss.
+Following rounds will be paired and started as soon as possible.

 Spectators: Spectators must be passive and silent while any game is in process.
 Spectators should stand or sit well away from the players and make no gestures of recognition; even a nod of the head could be misconstrued as approving a position or a move.
 If you need to communicate with a player who is playing, talk to the Tournament Director (or an assistant).
 The Tournament Director may do whatever is needed to make each chess game a fair contest, including banning spectators from the playing area.